awpratten/awpratten.github.io/content/Gear/_index.md

 * 22 frets 25 inches from nut to bridge.
 Smaller to address the neck length problems from Guitar 1
 * Neck taken from a cannibalized cheap commercial guitar
 * Laminated body with pieces of oak, mahogany and some other woods
-* One PAF style humbucking pickup at the neck position and one Lawerence pickup at bridge.
+* One PAF style humbucking pickup at the neck position and one Lawrence pickup at bridge.
 * Built in compression electronics

 ### String Thing #4